edgedock/dcmartin/setup/README.md

 # Open Horizon Setup

 This repository contains sample scripts to automatically setup nodes for [Open Horizon][open-horizon] as provided in the IBM Cloud.
 Detailed [documentation][edge-fabric] for the IBM Cloud Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.
 You may create and publish your patterns to your organization.
 Refer to the [examples][examples] available on GitHub.

-## Setup

-Please see the Horizon setup [instructions][dcm-oh]
+Please see DCMARTIN/open-horizon [instructions][dcm-oh]

+## Open Horizon Clients
+The Client devices are automatically processed by the Master as they are discovered on the local-area-network (LAN).
+Client devices are prepared by choosing a standard LINUX distribution, e.g. Rasbpian Stretch Lite, and performing the following steps:

+1. Flash SD cards, run `flash_usd.sh`, eject SD card
+1. Install uSD card into RPi3/+, power-on

+# Initialization
+The initialization process works through a Master/Client pattern; the Master will scan the LAN for new Client devices from specified vendor, e.g. `Rasberry Pi Foundation`, and utilize the [template][template]) to install both Open Horizon as well as the indicated pattern.

+## Initialization template
+The initialization template provide the specifics for devices and patterns; devices can be specified by MAC address (n.b. see **Options: nodes**) or will be automatically discovered based (n.b. see **Options: vendor**).
+Copy and edit the `template.json` file for your environment.
+Values are highlighted as `%%VALUE%%`

-## Initialization
+## Initialization script
-The `init-devices.sh` script automates the setup, installation, and configuration of multiple devices; currently this script has been tested for RaspberryPi running Raspbian Stretch.
+The `init-devices.sh` script automates the setup, installation, and configuration of multiple devices; currently this script has been tested with configuration for client RaspberryPi devices running Raspbian Stretch.
 The script processes a list of `nodes` identified by the `MAC` addresses, updating the node entries with their resulting configuration.

-**RECOMMENDED**: _Install personal `ssh` key using `ssh-copy-id` to the target device prior to utilization of script._

-## Usage

-1. Copy the [`template.json`][template] file and edit for your environment
-1. Run the `init-devices.sh` script with the name of your configuration file and attached network to scan.
+Devices specified or discovered on the network are configured for `ssh` access with PKI for each configuration after initial login with distribution username and password.
+Inspect the resulting configuration file for configuration changes applied to nodes discovered.

+### Manual initialization
 The default configuration file name is `horizon.json` and the default network is `192.168.1.0/24`.
+The initialization script may be invoked from the command-line:
 ```
-sudo ./init-devices.sh myconfig.json 192.168.1.0/24
+./init-devices.sh myconfig.json 192.168.1.0/24
 ```
-Devices discovered on the network are configured for `ssh` access with PKI for each configuration after initial login with distribution username and password; for example, Raspbian LINUX for RaspberryPi uses `pi` and `raspberry` as defaults.

-Inspect the resulting configuration file for configuration changes applied to nodes discovered.

-## Configuration

-Copy and edit the `template.json` file for your environment.
-Values are highlighted as `%%VALUE%%`
+### Automated initialization

+Automated initialization is provided through a [Home-Assistant][ha-home] addon that executes the initialization script periodically and updates a Cloudant database with processed clients.

+1. Start Ubuntu 18 VM or flash Raspbian Stretch (Lite) for RaspberryPi
+1. Run installation scripts (as root, on device) for Open Horizon and Home Assistant
+   + [`ibm.biz/horizon-setup`][horizon-setup]
+   + [`ibm.biz/hassio-setup`][hassio-setup]
+1. Connect to Home Assistant on VM or RPi at port 8123 (e.g. `http://raspberrypi.local:8123/`)
+1. Install MQTT addon `Mosquitto` from the HassIO Addon Store (n.b. optionally install `Configurator` addon)
+1. Create a configuration from [template][template] using the _setup_ [instructions][dcm-oh-setup]
+1. Create a IBM Cloudant database named `hzn-config` and copy configutration into new entry
+   + Copy configuration JSON (e.g. use `pbcopy` on _macOS_)
+   + Paste JSON into new record in `hzn-config` database
+   + Record enttry `_id` for `horizon.config` in addon options
+1. Add the [DCMARTIN/hassio-addons][dcm-addons] repository and install the [Horizon Control][horizon-addon] (HC) addon
+1. Configure HC addon
+    + Cloudant credentials
+    + Horizon credentials with `horizon.config` as `hzn-config` entry `_id`
+    + Optional credentials for `Mosquitto` addon (_default_: no `username` or `password`)
+1. Start HC addon
+1. Access HC addon web UI (e.g. `http://raspberrypi.local:9999`)
+1. Observe data flow through Home Assistant UX (e.g. `http://raspberrypi.local:8123`)

+A **complete** HomeAssistant configuration with support for both CPU and SDR patterns is installed using these files:

++ [configuration.yaml][conf-yaml]
++ [groups.yaml][groups-yaml]
++ [automations.yaml][automations-yaml]
++ [ui-lovelace.yaml][ui-lovelace-yaml]

+# Template specification

-### Option: `nodes`
+## Option: `nodes`
 A list of nodes identified by MAC address; these entries are changed during initialization to indicate status.
+If specified as `null` the local-area-network will be scanned for new devices.
 Example initial `nodes` list:
 ```
   "nodes": [
     { "mac": "B8:27:EB:D0:95:AD", "id": "rp1" },